Sparse Signal Models for Data Augmentation in Deep Learning ATR: Experiments

 The experiments were done using the network described in section \ref{network} on the data-sets described in section \ref{data}.
 This model is trained on a local machine with a Titan Xp GPU.
 The Tensorflow (1.10) \cite{abadi2016tensorflow} library is used for the implementation through its python API.
 We use the ReLU activation function everywhere except the final output layers of $\hat{Y}_1$, $\hat{Y}_2$, and $\hat{Y}_3$ where we use Softmax, Linear and Sigmoid activations respectively.

 An overview of the processing steps to synthesize radar images, starting from the complex radar data, is described in Fig. \ref{fig:Img_Process}.
 We first transform the image to K-space by inverting the transformations applied to the MSTAR data to get the phase history representation.
 Using the header information from the MSTAR dataset, we determine the discrete grids for $(x_k,y_k)$ and $( \theta_i,f_m)$.
 Next, we estimate the model coefficients by solving the optimization problem described in equation \eqref{eq:DA_problem}.
 As a result, we obtain the model, $\mathbf{S^*(\boldsymbol{\theta};\mathbf{f})}$, given by equation \eqref{eq:F}.
 This model is further used to synthesize new columns of phase-history data (or extending the $\boldsymbol{\theta}$ vector) and consequently produce a synthesized image by the procedure described in section \ref{pose} followed by transformation of phase history data to complex-valued image data.
+Complete MATLAB code to perform our proposed augmentations on MSTAR dataset is available at \url{https://github.com/SENSE-Lab-OSU/mstar_data_aug}.

 We used the magnitude of the complex-valued radar data as input, $ X $, in agreement with the existing literature for training the network.
 We normalize all input images to the unit norm to reduce some undesired effects due to the Gaussian kernel in extrapolation.
 We also remove all the synthetic images at poses already in the corresponding training set.
 Then, the optimization problem in equation \eqref{eq:NN_problem} is solved using the off-the-shelf, Adam variant of the Mini-batch Stochastic Gradient Descent optimizer with a mini-batch size of $64$.
 The training is carried out for many epochs ($>400$), using the early-stopping criterion, and the model is saved for the best moving average validation performance metric.
 Although we care about accuracy (percentage of samples classified correctly) as the performance metric, the $\mathcal{D}_{val}$ here gets small, especially for small $\mathcal{R}$ values thereby saturating the validation accuracy at $100 \%$, yielding this metric less useful.
 Instead, we monitor the minimum classification loss, $\mathcal{L}_1$, as the validation performance metric.
 We report the percentage error (or misclassification), which is $100-accuracy$ as the test performance results.